 Bodybuilding on the ketogenic diet will allow you to build muscle while keeping fat to a minimum.

-As long as you are carefully monitoring your electrolyte levels, measuring your body composition instead of ketones, and eating adequate amounts of protein, you will begin to see vast improvements in your overall physique.
+As long as you are carefully monitoring your electrolyte levels, measuring your body composition instead of ketones, and eating adequate amounts of protein, you will begin to experience keto gains and see vast improvements in your overall physique.